 The DSRU’s epidemiologists conduct studies using CPRD, the UK’s database of NHS primary healthcare records

-The DSRU’s epidemiologists are experienced in conducting studies using real-word data (RWD) from the Clinical Practice Research Datalink (CPRD), the NHS observational data service, based in the UK.
+The DSRU’s epidemiologists are experienced in conducting studies using real-world data (RWD) from the Clinical Practice Research Datalink (CPRD), the NHS observational data service, based in the UK.